-Bridge construction/repair and other work near streams require substantial erosion and sediment control efforts.
+Bridge construction/repair and other work near streams require immediate erosion and sediment control.
 Establish final grade quickly on as much of the site as possible, then stabilize with seed, mulch, blankets, or matting.
-Bare soil areas at temporary grade should also be seeded and mulched if they will not be worked over 21 consecutive days.
+Bare soil areas at temporary grade must be seeded and mulched if they will not be worked over 14 consecutive days.
 See Appendix F for more information on transportation project requirements.